PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition.en.md

 ## 1. Introduction to General Table Recognition Pipeline
 Table recognition is a technology that automatically identifies and extracts table content and structure from documents or images.
 It is widely used in data entry, information retrieval, and document analysis.
 By using computer vision and machine learning algorithms, table recognition can convert complex table information into editable formats, facilitating further processing and analysis of data.

 The General Table Recognition Pipeline is designed to solve table recognition tasks by identifying tables in images and outputting them in HTML format.
 This pipeline integrates the well-known SLANet and SLANet_plus table recognition models.
 Based on this pipeline, precise predictions of tables can be achieved, covering a wide range of applications in general, manufacturing, finance, transportation, and other fields.
 The pipeline also provides flexible service deployment options, supporting various hardware and programming languages for integration.
-Moreover, it offers secondary development capabilities, allowing you to train and optimize models on your own dataset, which can then be seamlessly integrated.
+Moreover, it offers custom development capabilities, allowing you to train and optimize models on your own dataset, which can then be seamlessly integrated.

 <img src="https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/main/images/pipelines/table_recognition/01.png"/>
 <b>The General Table Recognition Pipeline includes essential modules for table structure recognition, text detection, and text recognition, as well as optional modules for layout area detection, document image orientation classification, and text image correction.</b>